barefootfunk/holyspacebaby/src/visions/practice.md

 heartChoice: Applaud
 chaosChoice: Criticize
 ---
 Alf is new to sax.
 But fish has never heard any other music in her life.
-She adores it.
+She adores every squeak and out-of-tune note.